-The base cone 6 glaze recipe for Alberta Slip, it adds 20% frit to produce a well-melted amber transparent.
+The base cone 6 glaze recipe, it is just 80% Alberta Slip and 20% frit (Ferro 3195 preferred, also 3134) and produces a well-melted amber transparent.
 It is very useful itself as a cover and liner glaze and can become much more if slow cooled (to form surface crystallization) and with additions (e.g. to form cobalt-free floating blue).

 Transparent glaze of choice for dark bodies

-The amber color and micro-bubble-free matrix make this work so well.
+The amber color and micro-bubble-free matrix make this work very well.

 Coffee Clay fired at cone 6 with transparent glazes.
 The Alberta Slip GA6-A glaze (left) is clearly better that the G2926B on the right.
 This firing is schedule C6DHSC, a 100F/hr slow cool to 1400F.
 The glaze is the right certainly has fewer bubbles than normal, but still is not nearly as good as the one on the left.

-The GA6-A glaze on the insides of these mugs has crystallized during cooling (normally it is a transparent amber).
-This happened because we programmed the firing to drop at 150F/hr down to 1400F (the GA6-C blue requires it).
-You can prevent the crystallization during slow cooling by adding 1% tin oxide to the recipe.
+The GA6-A glaze on the insides of these mugs has crystallized during cooling (it fast-cools as a transparent amber).
+This happened because we used the C6DHSC firing schedule, it drops at 150F/hr down to 1400F.
+The crystallizing in this recipe can be prevented by adding 1% tin oxide (the GA6-B recipe does not crystallize).

 Alberta Slip as a celadon at cone 6 (left), cone 10R (right).
-The left recipe is just the base GA6-A with Frit 3195 on Plainsman M370.
+The left recipe is just the base GA6-B on Plainsman M370.
 The other is Alberta Slip/Ravenscrag Slip 50:50 mix on Plainsman P700.

 Safety Data SheetClick here for web view.